joarreola/ETAMessages/README.md

       self.pollManager.fetchRemote() with a closure that is called back with a packet argument.
 Call displayUpdate() in main DispatchQueue.
       Move display updates into self.eta.getEtaDistanc() closure.
+    - Unwrap locations.last in locationManager().
+Set self.localUser.location
+      directly to lmPacket per GPSLocation changes.
+Call self.handleUploadResult(result) in self.gpsLocation.uploadToIcloud()
+      closure, in locationManager().
+Add handleUploadResult() method that takes in a closure to process the uploadToIcloud() result, updating the display with appropriate messages, and calling gpsLocation.checkRemote() if polling had been enabled.
+Added handleCheckRemoteResult() method that takes in a closure to handle the result of the checkRemote() call.
+      Call startUpdatingLocation() and enableUploading() in poll() respond to stationary user movement during or after polling.

 - What is the project supposed to do?
   In an environment consiting of two mobile devices, the ETAMessages app